 Last-mile operations encompass moving goods between a transport hub to the delivery location.
 It is of utmost importance to keep a competitive edge and engage in innovative approaches to stay ahead of the competition.
 Success in the first-mile delivery process aids success in the last-mile delivery process.
 Both are significantly impactful on customer experience.
 Building strong communication between retailers and logistics providers is essential in providing customer satisfaction in both first-mile and last-mile deliveries.
 The last-mile delivery person often asks the customer to sign order receipts or digitally scan the packages, updating their status.

-Both first-mile and last-mile providers need to innovatively apply operating principles that save money, time, and accurately reach their target destination.
+Both first-mile and last-mile carrier providers need to innovatively apply operating principles that save money, time, and accurately reach their target destination.
 To effectively address operations, warehouse inventory and routing need to be analyzed and made readily available.
 While previously many of these tasks were done manually, technical applications have become a must.

 Optimizing First Mile Logistics